-The project site currently has extensive unaltered natural wetland resources and their related buffer zone and is adjacent/connected to a large unaltered natural wetland resource area on a neighboring property.
-Such conditions are critical to maintain based on the value of such resources for water quality, pollution prevention, protection of private and public water supplies, groundwater protection, stormwater/flooding management, and wildlife habitat.

-The project involves significant development of some outer buffer zone area for parking, stormwater management, part of a building and public water supply.
+The project site has extensive natural wetlands connected to a wetland resource area on an adjacent property.
+It is critical to maintain these resources to ensure water quality, pollution prevention, protection of private and public water supplies, groundwater protection, stormwater/flooding management, and wildlife habitat support.
+A specific concern is that the project involves development of some buffer zone areas for parking, stormwater infrastructure, part of a building, and installation of wells.